 Jobboard Finder’s opinion

 Summary: Seek and you shall Finn, and by that, I mean, “find”.
 Created in 1996, Finn used to be partially owned by to the Norwegian newspaper, Adresseavisen, until they sold their shares to Schibsted Media Group (90,01%) in 2010.
 Polaris Media also owns a part of the shares (9,99%).
 Who wouldn’t want a part of the action of a classifieds job board, which is the 5th most active website in Norway and gets 48.6 million visits per month?
-They have 223 444 followers on Facebook, but they seem to have forgotten about the 6 464 Twitter followers over the past few months.
+They have 238 526 followers on Facebook, 16 600 on LinkedIn and 9 150 on YouTube but they are hard to find on Twitter (the Finn Technology page only has about 930 followers).
 As a classifieds website, they offer all kinds of services, but job offers is part of the oldest sections, created in 2000.
-They have invested in TV adverts, like the “kan kitten, kan du” ones, which are rather cute to watch.
+They have invested in TV adverts, like the “kan kitten, kan du” ones, which are rather cute to watch, and some really funny videos on YouTube.

-Design: The jobs homepage is mostly white with a bit of light blue, and it features some recommended jobs and some company profiles.
+Design: The jobs homepage is mostly white with a bit of light blue, and it features some articles and some company profiles.
 To access the job listing, you can use the search engine or click on “all jobs”, “companies” or “manager jobs”.
 You can view the offers in a list form, a grid or on the map.
 Each job offer has the company name, the logo (Finn can also provide an image but it is rather rare), the job title, the publication date, the location and the number of available jobs.
-To help find the right position, you can use the filters (the publication date, the job, the industry, the location, the type of contract, fulltime or part time, the sector and the top positions, with the number of jobs in brackets) and you can display the results in order of the most relevant, the most recent, the employer (which doesn’t really seem to put them in any particular order), the location or the closest offers.
+To help find the right position, you can use the filters (the publication date, the job, the industry, the location, the type of employment, fulltime or part time, the sector, category leader and deadline, with the number of jobs in brackets) and you can display the results in order of the most relevant, the most recent, the employer (which doesn’t really seem to put them in any particular order), the location or the closest offers.
 A job offer indicates the job description (which takes up most of the page); the deadline, contact information and “follow this company button (on the right-hand side); about the company, keywords and similar jobs (at the bottom).
 Company pages usually include photos, videos, available jobs and the number of followers.
+The layout is very attractive.

 The job board objective: Find exactly what you need on Finn, be it a job or an employee.